jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     Once logged the UI should then show you its *collections* view, which should look something like:
    <img src="images/arango-collections.png" width="1000">

-5. Feel free to spot check the various data collections in Arango.
+5. Feel free to spot check the various data collections in Arango such as the *l3vpn_v4_prefix*.
 At this point some will be empty as we are not using those AFI/SAFI types.

 **ArangoDB Query Language (AQL)**